twilio/twilio-webrtc.js/README.md

   `MediaStreamTrack`.
 * Provides a workaround for [this bug](https://bugs.webkit.org/show_bug.cgi?id=174323), where trying to access the `localDescription` or `remoteDescription` throws an exception.
-* Provides a shim for the `removeTrack` method in order to work around [this bug](https://bugs.webkit.org/show_bug.cgi?id=174327).
-* Provides a shim for the `addTrack` method.
-Since `removeTrack` is shimmed, there is a necessity to maintain an explicit list of added `RTCRtpSender`s.
 * Provides a workaround for [this bug](https://github.com/webrtc/adapter/issues/714), where webrtc-adapter's shimmed `addTrack` method does not return the `RTCRtpSender` associated with the added track.
-* Provides a shim for the `getSenders` method.
-Since `removeTrack` is shimmed, there is a necessity to maintain an explicit list of added `RTCRtpSender`s.

 ### RTCSessionDescription